 Here is the actual law if you want to read the whole thing.
 But I’ve also condensed it into a summary for easier reading below:

-- Money Laundering is a crime where “dirty money” or money used in illegal activities are used in transactions to make them appear as legitimate.
+- Money Laundering is a crime where “dirty money” or money used in illegal activities is used in transactions to make them appear legitimate.

 - Some direct penalties include:

 - 7-14 years imprisonment (and a fine of more than Php 3M) for the act of transacting using dirty money itself